-Among them, the following tools have been identified which relate to other activities performed by an exchange or Exchange Group which might serve as examples to other jurisdictions when implementing the good practices listed above at the beginning of this Section:
+Among them, the following legal and regulatory requirements as well as supervisory practices have been identified which relate to other activities performed by an exchange or Exchange Group which might serve as examples to other jurisdictions when implementing the good practices listed above at the beginning of this Section:

-- requiring the establishment of additional financial resources and sufficient liquidity; - requesting exchanges to ensure that clients clearly understand which activities are regulated and which are not; - assessing the risks of non-regulated activities that may be posed to the regulated functions of the exchanges and their connection or similarity to the regulated activities; - assessing the Exchange Groups' operational and regulatory risks as a whole; - requiring the provision of information about exchanges' subsidiaries and affiliates in their initial application to register as exchanges and on an annual basis thereafter; - requiring the identification of potential conflicts of interest between the regulated and non-regulated activities and limiting activities that exchanges can perform; - monitoring new business development initiatives to assess potential impacts on the regulated functions of the exchanges; and - only allowing for additional services based upon notification and/or approval by the regulator.
+- requiring the establishment of additional financial resources and sufficient liquidity; - requesting exchanges to ensure that clients clearly understand which activities are regulated and which are not; - assessing the risks of non-regulated activities that may be posed to the regulated functions of the exchanges and their connection or similarity to the regulated activities; - assessing the Exchange Groups' operational and regulatory risks as a whole; - requiring the provision of information about exchanges' subsidiaries and affiliates in their initial application to register as exchanges and on an annual basis thereafter; - requiring the identification of potential conflicts of interest between the regulated and nonregulated activities and limiting activities that exchanges can perform; - establishing regulatory sandboxes to encourage innovation; - monitoring new business development initiatives to assess potential impacts on the regulated functions of the exchanges, also from the point of view of the risk of monopoly power potentially being exercised; and - only allowing for additional services based upon notification and/or approval by the regulator.

-2. Supervision of Exchanges and other Trading Venues within Exchange Groups
+3.2.
+Supervision of Exchanges and other Trading Venues within Exchange Groups

-Supervising an exchange or other trading venue that belongs to an Exchange Group, especially when entities within the Exchange Group performs different functions, may pose additional challenges.
+Supervising an exchange or other trading venue that belongs to an Exchange Group, especially when entities within the Exchange Group perform different functions, may pose additional challenges.
 For example, it may be difficult to ensure adequate oversight at the level of the exchange and mitigate conflicts of interest, if, for instance, other subsidiaries fall outside of a jurisdiction's regulatory scope.